The Gauge Picture of Quantum Dynamics: Measurements

 For example, we could take the Kraus operators to be projection operators $E^{(k)} = \ket{k} \bra{k}$ that project onto the different eigenstates of a Hermitian operator $\sum_k \lambda_k \ket{k} \bra{k}$.
 After the measurement, the wavefunction changes to

 with probability

 Note that if all measurement outcomes are averaged over, the expectation value of an operator after a measurement is not affected due to \eqnref{eq:KrausSum}.

-In the gauge picture, we can consider the result of a local measurement specified by a collection of local Kraus operators $E_{I_0}^{(k)}$ that act on a spatial patch $I_0$.
+Let us now consider the result of a local measurement in the gauge picture.
+We specify the local measurement on a spatial patch $I_0$ using a collection of local Kraus operators $E_{I_0}^{(k)}$ that act on the patch $I_0$.
 Similar to above, the squared Kraus operators must sum to the identity:

 After the measurement, the local wavefunction at patch $I_0$ changes to

 with probability

 The connections $U_{IJ}$ are not affected.
 In order to maintain consistency with the other spatial patches, all other local wavefunctions must transform as well: